hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 # Deploy Python Function #

-To deploy a function the Kubeless CLI tool will need some fundamental information:
+To deploy a function, the Kubeless CLI tool needs some information:

 - Name of the function
 - [Language and version](https://kubeless.io/docs/runtimes/) that Kubeless needs to provide to run the function